-The Practice of Owning Our Impulses
+Practice of Owning Masculine and Feminine Energies and Impulses

 We can embark on an inner, private intuitive journey into our investigation of our impulses with a specific tool in hand: observing how we feel when these impulses arise.
 There may be an inner censorship that occurs for men around topics like taking the initiative on a project at work.
 For women inner censorship might pop up around topics involving the desire to be a stay at home mother.
 We can feel into our body and notice if we feel expansive and free flowing or contracted and stifled.
 This is in general, as many already know, a great tool for intuitively affirming or negating something we are investigating an answer on.

-When we feel uncomfortable with a certain impulse that is arising, we can make the intention to know what that feeling of contraction is based on and ask ourselves: Do we have a societal opinion about this impulse?
+When we feel uncomfortable with a certain impulse that is arising, we can make the intention to know what that feeling of contraction is based on and ask ourselves: Do we have a societal opinion about this rather masculine or quite feminine impulse?
 Is it parental?
 Is it based on something we have heard or seen over and over again in films or magazines?
 If so, a new evaluation of this is definitely in order, so as to ensure that this “opinion” is not just accepted by us without reflection.

 Distinguishing harmonious feminine and masculine qualities seems to be a prerequisite for creating a new lens for oneself.
 A lens with which to look at ones own impulses and maybe decide to give them more room.
 This goes for all types of archetypal human qualities within both women and men.
 Learning to trust that these impulses may have their own natural beauty which can lead to a more fulfilled experience of ourselves and those around us is a beautiful, gentle journey that we can all take, without too much trouble and without having to look further than within ourselves whenever an impulse arises that we may feel programmed to suppress.